logo for nutrition-and-you.com

 • Thyme has been used in the preparation of season soups, and sauces.

-• Thyme along with other spicy items used to marinate and additions in chicken, fish and meat recipes.
+• Thyme, along with other spicy items, has been used to marinate and stuff to chicken, fish, and meat recipes.